What is trauma?

 Treatment

-- CBT helps you understand the links between your thoughts, feelings and behaviour.
+- Trauma-Focused Cognitive Behaviour Therapy helps you understand the links between your thoughts, feelings and behaviour.
 It might help you stop avoiding things, and help you cope with other symptoms.